-The pork is just about the easiest thing ever: a pork roast (just grab whatever’s on sale) thrown into your slow cooker with plenty of salsa verde, some cayenne pepper, some chili powder, onions, and let it go nice and slow.
+The pork is just about the easiest thing ever: a pork shoulder thrown into your slow cooker with plenty of salsa verde, some cayenne pepper, some chili powder, onions, and let it go nice and slow.
+I highly recommend getting your pork shoulder (and all your other meat, for that matter) from Porter Road, my go-to source of ethical, high quality meat.

-Top the warm (make sure they are nice and toasty!) cornmeal waffles with the shredded pork, some cojita cheese, and a little fresh cilantro.
+Top the warm (make sure they are nice and toasty!) cornmeal waffles with the shredded pork, some cotija cheese, and a little fresh cilantro.

 You can totally leave things here.
 Or, if you’re lucky enough to have a brilliant fiance who says “these are amazing and would be even better with a little enchilada sauce” run to the kitchen and make a quick batch of enchilada sauce to really rock your work.